EduardoAG33/WRO-2025-Future-Engineers/README.md

 ### Movement and Traction System
 Two medium motors with differential system transmit energy to wheels.
 Transmission: 20-tooth → 12-tooth gears → 28-tooth → 20-tooth driving wheels.
 Position accuracy ±1°, torque 0.08 Nm, speed 240 RPM.
+According to the competition rules, the engines cannot be mounted directly on the wheels.
+Therefore, we chose to implement a transmission system connected to the differential, allowing the engine’s motion to be transferred to the tires, causing them to rotate.
+We decided to use two motors because they offer greater speed, power, and stability to the vehicle’s base compared to using only one.
+This configuration allows for a more balanced distribution of torque, improving traction and control during movement.
+After testing different options, we chose the medium LEGO motor because it provides an optimal balance between size, weight, and energy efficiency, making it ideal for our chassis design.
+Additionally, its compact structure facilitates integration into the transmission system while maintaining low power consumption and reliable performance.

 **material that makes up the structure of the traction system:**